Xilinx/Vitis_Libraries/data_compression/docs/src/source/L3/demo.rst

 Environment Setup
 =================

-Execute the following commands to setup the Vitis environment for building the application.
+Execute the following commands to set up the AMD Vitis™ environment for building the application.
 These instructions are applicable for all the demos under this category.

 .. code-block:: bash